oscahui/final-project/README.md

 # Front End
-HTML, CSS and Javascript have been utilised to build the webpage.
+HTML, CSS and Javascript have been utilised to build the homepage.
 JS Plotly was also used for plotting graphs and bootstrap for styling.